privacybydesign/irma-documentation/yivi-docs/blog/2025-09-05-ux-challenges/index.md

 In contrast to other wallets that have very technical user interfaces, we aim to provide a more user-friendly experience.
 This is especially important for scenarios where users need to obtain multiple credentials in various formats, such as in the EUDI wallet.

 ## Batch issuance
 One of the first challenges we faced is that many services do not support privacy preserving credential formats such as Idemix.
-Instead, they use more common formats such as SD-JWTs or W3C VCs.
+Instead, they use more common formats such as SD-JWT VC and W3C VC.
 These formats do not have the same level of privacy protection as Idemix, which can be a problem for users who value their privacy.

 Batch issuance is a stopgap to mitigate the lack of privacy features of ordinary credential formats.
 Usage of these credentials typically leaves a cryptographic trail that can be used to track users across different services.